qua-platform/qua-libs/examples/characterization/hidden-qubit/readme.md

 ---

-We implement work publishe in ref [[1]](#1).
+We implement work published in ref [[1]](#1).
 The device used in this paper has three elements:  A superconducting qubit connected to a control line and a readout resonator, a second transmon which is not connected to such lines and is therefore _hidden_ and a tunable coupling element, controlling the interaction of these two qubits.

 In the paper, it is explained how single qubit roations (on the _visible_ qubit) alongside two qubit operations enabled by the coupler allow to effectively perform any rotation on the _hidden_ qubit as well.
 To prove this ability, full tomography of several processes is performed.
 We implement this procedure using QUA in this [script](hidden_qubit_tomography.py).
-The operations, initialization steps and tomography operation set are defined in dictionaries in [configuration.py](configuration.py).
+The operations, initialization steps and tomography operation set are defined in dictionaries in the configuration file.

 The code for this procedure is quite succinctly implemented with just a few `for` loops:

 ```python